ARY Film Awards: Rules

 As per rule, Film must be feature-length, defined as a minimum of 40 minutes and it must exist either on a 35 mm film or 70 mm film print or in 24 frame/s or 48 frame/s progressive scan digital cinema format with native resolution not less than 1280x720.

 Producers of the films must summit their Official Screen Credits for film before the deadline, in order to get nomination if respective film gets nomination in Best Film category.
 This rule states the original and credited producers selection of a film by an AFA.

 Ceremony

 Telecast

-All the awards are presented in a ceremony between February to May and usually telecast after a month, following the relevant calendar year, and two weeks after the announcements of Viewers choice nominees.
+All the awards are presented in a ceremony between February and May and usually telecast after a month, following the relevant calendar year, and two weeks after the announcements of Viewers choice nominees.
 It is the culmination of the film awards season, which usually begins during November or December of the previous year.
 This is an elaborate extravaganza, with the invited guests walking up the red carpet in the creations of the most prominent fashion designers of the day.
 Black tie dress is the most common outfit for men, although fashion may dictate not wearing a bow-tie, and musical performers sometimes do not adhere to this, while for women casual to formal dress is the most common outfit.